-Eddie Bergman is President of Innovative Development Services (IDS) a full service consulting firm focusing on international and domestic tourism marketing and development as well as real estate management services in New York.
+Eddie Bergman is President of Innovative Development Services (IDS), a firm focusing on New York City real estate management and development as well as global hospitality marketing services.

-Eddie is also Co-CEO of E&E Hospitality Group, which owns and manages two New York City restaurants: E&E Grill House (Times Square) and Hill and Bay (Murray Hill / Kips Bay).
+Eddie is also CEO of Proxima Hospitality Group, a restaurant management company which owns and manages Hill and Bay (Murray Hill, NYC).

 Eddie co‐founded and serves as President of the Board of MCW (Miracle Corners of the World), an NGO devoted to empowering youth to make positive change in their communities, with a special focus on Africa.

-Eddie is also an adjunct professor of tourism at New York University (NYU) and social entrepreneurship at SUNY Stony Brook University.
+Eddie is also an adjunct instructor of social entrepreneurship at SUNY Stony Brook University.
 Eddie received his Masters from NYU’s Gallatin School of Individualized Study with a major in Social Entrepreneurship and his Bachelors in Hotel and Tourism Management from NYU’s Tisch Center for Hospitality, Tourism and Sports Management, where he was a Martin Luther King, Jr. Scholar.

 He has received several humanitarian awards for his work, including the 2009 Ellis Island Medal of Honor.

 Dr. Marion Bergman was born and educated in South Africa and practiced Pulmonary Medicine and Critical Care in Patchogue, New York for 33 years.